voxpupuli/beaker/DOCUMENTING.md

     @api public     Methods third party integrations can rely on
     @api private    Methods private to the harness, not to be used externally

-When deprecating a method include information on newer alternatives
+When deprecating a method include information on newer alternatives:

     @deprecated This method is horrible.
 Please use {#foo} or {#bar}.

-When you want to reference other information use
+When you want to reference other information use:

     @see ClassOrModule
+    @see #other_method
     @see http://web.url.com/reference Title for the link